CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365PrestageUp2000.md

 ### Scanning the Source

 It's recommended to perform a scan against your Google source environment to proactively look for problems.
 While in CloudM Migrate select Step 5 on the left and then select Start.
-Depending on the size of the envornment this can take some time to complete.
+Depending on the size of the environment this can take some time to complete.
 When complete select Export Scan Results to download a zip of the scan results.

 The important files to check are the FileScanReport.html and MailScanReport.html.
 Users that have items errors are highlighted in red.
 Important errors to look for are:

-- Path Contains too many characters.
+- Path contains too many characters.
 These can be corrected before the migration or use the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#trunfoldfil">Truncate Folders and Files</a> option which is on by default and set the <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/O365DestinationAO.html#orphfold">Orphaned Items Folder</a> field to a target folder name.
 - Dead User Objects.
-Files owned by non-exisitnact accounts.
+Files owned by non-existent accounts.
 - External File Shares.
-Items CloudM Migrate can not migrate as they are exeternal to the environment.
+Items CloudM Migrate cannot migrate as they are external to the environment.

 ### Address Replacement for Different Alias